FAIR Fine Art Checklist

 • If the orientation was reversed during reframing or rehanging, mention that timeline too.
 The current wall position may not explain older one-sided exposure.

-• Include the assignment purpose, such as insurance, estate, donation, sale planning, or general triage, so the specialist can decide whether the first need is routing, condition caution, or full valuation.
+• Include the assignment purpose: insurance, estate, donation, sale planning, or general triage.
+That helps FAIR decide whether the first need is routing, condition caution, or full valuation.

 • What if I only know that one side faced a bright room, not the exact compass direction?
 That is still useful.
 Note what you do know in plain language, such as left side toward window, afternoon sun from the right, or brighter top edge under a skylight.
 Clear observation matters more than a guessed compass direction.